Shivangi2250/presentation-boilerplate-webpage/README.md

 # presentation-boilerplate-webpage
-A useful presentation that can be very useful as boilerplate
+A useful webpage presentation using css ,html, jquery that can be very useful as boilerplate